Skip to main content

 “Page views, audience engagement and subscribership are factors that determine a publication’s ultimate survival,” James said.
 “But the question many newsrooms struggle with is, ‘What is the best method to accomplish this goal?’
 I'm helping answer that question by offering insight into reader segmentation, social media strategy and metrics analysis.”

-James joined the USA TODAY Network in September 2019 and was admitted to the WVU Reed College of Media’s Digital Marketing Communications online master’s program the following year.
+James joined the USA TODAY Network in September 2019 and was admitted to the WVU Reed School of Media and Communications' Digital Marketing Communications online master’s program the following year.

 “This program has already taught me skills needed to excel in my profession,” James said.
 "I was recently promoted to a larger, regional role, and I believe that my implementation of the skills I've learned thus far as a DMC student contributed to that achievement."